alfayedoficial/alfayedoficial/README.md

 - **E-Commerce Apps**: Developed for Promo Clicks, including Heart Attack and Unilever.
 - **Fitness Apps**: Developed for AraGeeks, including Hebe Gym management.
 - **Astagfirullah Projects**:
   - **[Astagfirullah Plugin](https://plugins.jetbrains.com/plugin/24628-astagfirullah/)**: A plugin for JetBrains IDEs such as Android Studio, IntelliJ IDEA, WebStorm, and more.
-Helps users remember to seek forgiveness during build or sync progress.
+Helps users remember to seek forgiveness during the build or sync process.
   - **[Astagfirullah Android App](https://play.google.com/store/apps/details?id=com.fourDev.astghfrAllah)**: An app for remembering and seeking forgiveness, with over 10K downloads on the Google Play Store.

 ### 🌱 I’m currently learning
-- **Unit Testing**: Expanding my knowledge in ensuring high-quality Android applications.
-- **Jetpack Compose**: Exploring advanced UI practices and integrations with Coroutines.
+- **KMP**: Exploring advanced app practices.
-- **CI/CD**: Learning more about automating pipelines and deployment.

 ### 💬 Ask me about
-- Android development using **Kotlin** or **Java**
+- Android development using **Kotlin**
 - Best practices for using **Jetpack Compose**
 - Building scalable and maintainable mobile apps